 Taboo: "There was a lot of separatism, racism, and we felt like the question we had been asking was like, 'Yo, where's the love?'"

 The song took a long time to develop.
 By the time they recorded the version on the Elephunk, The Black Eyed Peas added a string section and recorded vocals by their new member: a female singer named Fergie.
 They had also changed their sound to appeal to a wider audience.

 Justin Timberlake was not listed as a featured singer on this and did not appear in the video.
 His record company wanted to keep his contribution to this low-key because they didn't want it to interfere with his album Justified.

 This song got lots of love in the UK, where it was #1 for six weeks, remarkable since the band was little-known in Britain.
 It was the longest-serving British #1 in five years and the best selling record of 2003 in the UK.

-The group performed this on the 2004 Grammy Awards, where it was nominated for Record Of The Year.
+The group performed this on the Grammy Awards, where it was nominated for Record of the Year but lost to "Clocks

 The Black Eyed Peas released a new version of the song on August 31, 2016.
 Will.i.am said the remake was inspired by tragic events that were happening throughout the world.